KolibriOS/kolibrios/programs/system/launch/trunk/readme.txt

 debug.debug - debug options (no or console) debug.level - debug level (0 - show only ok/error messages, 1 - show for each directory)
 ATTENTION:
-to use console output you need new console.obj library!
+you need libini from at least #1235 revision.